guzey/guzey.github.io1/_posts/2017-09-21-textbooks.md

 title: My Favorite Textbooks
 ---

-I find most textbooks to be bad, bordering on unreadable.
+I find most textbooks to be basically unreadable.
 Worse still, when I google "best X textbook", I frequently land on a "classic" textbook that feels like it was written by a fucking reptiloid for people with an entirely different from mine intelligence architecture.
 I hate formalism.
 I hate long mechanical derivations.
 I love thinking in pictures.
 I love intuitive, explainlikeim5 explanations.
 I believe that examples should precede definitions, not follow them.
+Finally, I have big troubles with working memory, which might explain most of the preceding stuff.

 Thus, a list of my favorite textbooks/educational materials; all of them are either free or available on libgen.